A UK headquartered company is looking at the global roll-out of its autonomous baggage carrying vehicles following a successful trial at Heathrow.

-The trial is said to have started in March and has seen an existing dolly converted using LIDAR and GPS technology into a self-driving, electric vehicle that could increase the speed of loading and unloading luggage at airports throughout the world.
+The trial started in March and has seen an existing dolly converted using LIDAR and GPS technology into a self-driving, electric vehicle that could increase the speed of loading and unloading luggage at airports throughout the world.

 Working with British Airways (BA), the adapted dolly has been moving around Terminal 5 at Heathrow Airport and is now also operating in the baggage handling area.

 Designed, developed and manufactured at Aurrigo’s advanced engineering centre in Coventry, the firm said it will now embark on a global marketing programme to talk to the world’s airports and airlines about retrofitting existing dollies to make them fully autonomous and to explore production of a new range of super lightweight versions for extended operational performance.

 “Until you have seen it first-hand, it’s difficult to explain how big an operation it is moving bags around an airport.
 In Terminal 5 alone, BA operates around 900 dollies,” said Richard Fairchild, operations director of Aurrigo.

 “The current method is to have one manually driven tug towing three dollies behind.
 It can’t move until they are all full, which means there are a lot of empty dollies waiting around.”

 He continued: “What IAG wanted to do was look at an alternative solution and that’s where we came in, using knowledge gained from our…Pod Zero passenger carrying vehicle to turn a standard dolly into a self-driving vehicle capable of moving bags from the baggage hall to the aircraft stand.